 On the Fashion History and Theory pathway, you will use a range of methodologies to analyse sources.
 You will draw upon approaches from cultural theory and material history among other disciplines.
 You will study fashion as image, object and text.
 You will be asked to consider the design, manufacture, promotion and consumption of fashion in relation to relevant social, historical and cultural contexts.
 While this pathway analyses the history of fashion, it is also concerned with the contemporary fashion industry.
 You will work with students from the other fashion pathways on projects.
 This will enhance your understanding of design processes, communication and promotion, resulting in stimulating connections between theory and practice.

-Unit 1: Introduction to the Fashion Programme and Studying at CSM
+Unit 1: Introduction to the Fashion Programme and to Studying at CSM

 Stage 1 will provide a foundation in western fashion history and theory from the Renaissance to the present day.
 You will be introduced to the unique skills on your pathway.
 You will also learn about the other pathways and those on BA Fashion.
 An important function of this stage is to encourage you to research, explore and develop your individual strengths and approaches to your subject.